 Face instability gives rise to rock falls or slides.
-Face instability can arise because of adversegeological faulting or poor work methods.
-Those at greatest risk will be workers engaged inloading material and driving vehicles.
-To manage the face stability, the Following measures will be taken:
+Face instability can arise because of adverse geological faulting or poor work methods.
+Those at greatest risk will be workers engaged in loading material and driving vehicles.
+To manage the face stability, the following measures will be taken:

-- Overall slope angles of benches will be maintained at 45°. - Unmanageable heights are not created. - Loose sides are properly dressed. - No loose stone or debris will be permitted to remain on the top of the bench or side of any excavation (Regulation 106(4) of MMR 1961). - No undercutting of any face or sides will be permitted so as to cause any overhanging (Regulation 106(5) of MMR 1961)
+- Overall slope angles of benches will be maintained at 45° - Unmanageable heights are not created - Loose sides are properly dressed - No tree, loose stone or debris will be permitted to remain within 3 meters of the edge or side of any excavation (Regulation 106(4) of MMR 1961) - No undercutting of any face or sides will be permitted so as to cause any overhanging (Regulation 106(5) of MMR 1961)